 🔒 Ford Theft Risk in Australia

-Ford Rangers are among the most commonly stolen vehicles in Australia, partly because of their sheer popularity on Australian roads.
-Australian Police data shows utes and trucks are frequently targeted for their catalytic converters, tools stored inside, and strong resale value for parts.
+Ford Rangers consistently appear on Australia's most-stolen vehicle lists, partly because of their enormous popularity and strong resale value.
+The National Motor Vehicle Theft Reduction Council data shows utes are frequently targeted for their catalytic converters, tools stored inside, and strong parts demand.

 • Factory immobilisers are standard on all modern Ford models

-Ford has a strong safety record in Australia, with most current models achieving top safety ratings.
+Ford has an excellent safety record in Australia, with most current models achieving top ANCAP ratings.
 Better safety ratings can positively influence your insurance premium.

 • Ford Ranger (2022+): 5-star ANCAP rating